DeclanKehoe/declankehoe.co.uk/about.markdown

 permalink: /about/
 ---

 Hi there, I'm Declan.
-Feel free to [download my CV](/assets/documents/declan_kehoe_cv.pdf) and have a look...
+Feel free to [look at my CV](/assets/documents/declan_kehoe_cv.pdf), it's a PDF...

-Then hire me 🌝?
+You could then hire me 🌝?

 Or read on for some more Declan Information™.